ImpulseSoce/ImpulseSoce.github.io/README.md

 # To do
 [ ]make each slide container page size and add shadow effect for containers

-[ ]add carousel effect and indicator component for carousel
+[✔️]add carousel effect and indicator component for carousel

 [✔️]navbar - add logo and justify list navbar contents to right